guilhem-martin/go-guerrilla-wiki/Configuration-example:-save-to-Redis-&-MySQL.md

 - HeadersParser` for header parsing, to get such fields as the Subject, To and Reply-to headers, but doesn't really need it.
 - The Hasher is used to derive the redis key for storing the email body.
 - The `Compressor` doesn't actually compress anything, it just sets up a compressor that the Redis or SQL processor will use if they find that it was set.
-- The 'Header' will fill the envelope with delivery header fields, so that when the body is saved with the delievry header fields.
+- The 'Header' will fill the envelope with delivery header fields, so that when the body is saved with the delivery header fields.

+#### Additional SQL driver options

+The following options are available in your config:

+**sql_max_open_conns** - sets the maximum number of open connections to the database.
+The default is 0 (unlimited).

+**sql_max_idle_conns** - sets the maximum number of connections in the idle connection pool.
+The default is 2.

+**sql_max_conn_lifetime** - sets the maximum amount of time a connection may be reused.

 ### SQL table setup